 Of course, we studied about the nature of information, and how to analyze it, organize it, store it, transport it, and retrieve it.
 I also became interested in how humans interact with computers.

 Back then, the university's link to the rest of the Internet was a T-1 line, which could move 1.5 Mbps, and was rarely filled to capacity.
 The hottest new thing in telecommunications was a service called Switched-56, which let businesses have high-speed 56 kbps data connectivity on an as-needed basis.
-A decade later, I signed up for cable modem service, giving me a 2 Mbps connection, because dial-up service, at nearly 56 kbps, was just too slow.
+A decade later, I signed up for cable modem service for a 2 Mbps home connection, because almost-56 kbps dial-up service was just too slow.